JonSeijo/text-editor/README.md

 ## Warnings!

 Currently the editor does not support correctly viewing tabs characters ( \t ).
 Expect glitches when \t appears.
 Be careful with the data you save!
-This won't happen if you use the correct indentation methods: spaces.
-Pressing the tab key will insert four spaces. \t problem will be fixed in future versions.
+This won't happen if you use the correct indentation method: spaces.
+Pressing the tab key will insert four spaces.
+The bug with \t will be fixed in future versions.

 ## F.A.Q.